“Travel makes one modest. You see what a tiny place you occupy in the world.”

 - “Can I volunteer or make a donation to a local NGO?”

-- “Are my accommodations doing all they can to support the local environment and people?”
+- “Are my accommodations doing all they can to support the local environment and its people?”

 - “Are my planned activities eco-friendly, humane and culturally rich?”

 If you answer “yes” then it sounds like you’ve done your homework.
-However, if the answer is “no” or you just don’t know, then maybe you should do a little more research or rethink your plans.
+However, if the answer is “no” or you just don’t know, then maybe you should do a little more research or rethink your plans on eco-friendly manners to be practiced as you travel.

 Now get out there and remember to